DallanQ/lotr_journeys_in_middle_earth/QA.md

 - A hero can prevent any combination of damage (icon of 3 scratch claws) and fear (icon of devil-like face with two curved horns) that is equal to or less than X.

 ----
-Reference page 16
+page 16 of Reference

 43.3 Multiple abilities that have the "Guard X" keyword can be used to prevent damage (icon of 3 scratch claws) and fear (icon of devil-like face with two curved horns) from a single source.
 Multiple heroes can use abilities with the "Guard X" keyword to prevent damage and fear from the same source.

 - If multiple heroes suffer damage (icon of 3 scratch claws) and fear (icon of devil-like face with two curved horns) while they are in the same space, a single ability that has the "Guard X" keyword can only prevent the damage and fear suffered by one of those heroes.

 ----
-Reference.md page 32
+page 32 of Reference

 **Guard X:** When you or a hero in your space would suffer damage or fear, you may discard a card that has the Guard X keyword to prevent any combination of X damage and fear.

 ----
-Reference.md page 20
+page 20 of Reference

 69.4 A hero can have up to four prepared cards at the same time.